Shubham-kpl/MonitorBee/README.md

 ### Frontend

+- Put in readme where all you changed model path

 - Beautify errors and alerts (use closable attractive models)

 - Show monitoring video on webpage (instead of python dialog) : Handle routes properly (install dependencies)

 - Nav Bar

 - uniformity in color scheme of page

--✅ footer (contributors of project)
+-✅footer (contributors of project)

--✅ separate input image/video section
+-✅separate input image/video section

--✅ remove welcome BUZZER video
+-✅remove welcome BUZZER video

 - if possible, change the url (based on different sections) when we navigate up and down (manually)

 - provide a good look to image/video input section

 - display `nice-looking-cuttable model` upon any error on image/video upload

 - when we upload an image, the "Input" section must expand downwards and all the components below it must move downwards (with an eye pleasing transition effect)

 - beautify the dropdown of "About Us"

 ### Backend

 - Stop Video monitoring when button is clicked / any key is pressed

 - nicely handle `image/video` input failures and display nicely on frontend

 -✅ handle image/video upload failure (fix errors in code)